Freifunk-Rhein-Neckar/ffapi-updater/README.md

 ## Installation
-To use it, simply clone this repository to a folder on your map server and change variables given in configuration part of ffapi-updater.py.
+To use it, simply clone this repository to a folder on your map server, create a copy of the `settings-example.conf` named `settings.conf` and set the settings according to your needs.

 Updating your API file should happen on a regularly basis e.g. each 5 min, therefore create a cron job like this: